 where $x_{\ell}$ is the output of the $\ell$-th encoder layer.

-Recent advancements in vision Transformer architectures have significantly enhanced performance in vision tasks.
-A line of works improves the standard ViT by integrating additional or contextual information, with notable models like Pyramid DeiT~\cite{touvron2021training} and Token to Token (T2T) ViT~\cite{yuan2021tokens}.
+Recent advances in vision transformer architectures have significantly enhanced performance in vision tasks.
+One line of work improves standard ViT by integrating additional or contextual information, with notable models such as Pyramid DeiT~\cite{touvron2021training} and Token to Token (T2T) ViT~\cite{yuan2021tokens}.
 Another line of work focuses on multi-scale ViTs using hierarchical designs to capture spatial details at varying scales, which is a capability limited in standard ViTs due to fixed token numbers and dimensions.
-Key models in this category include Pyramid ViT (PVT)~\cite{Wang2021PyramidVT} and Swin Transformer~\cite{liu2021swin}.
+The key models in this category include Pyramid ViT (PVT)~\cite{Wang2021PyramidVT} and Swin transformer~\cite{liu2021swin}.
 A more comprehensive survey can be found in this literature~\cite{khan2022transformers}.